Bhutanese

 Traditional Healers

-Traditional healers, known as 'menpas,' play a significant role in rural healthcare, using herbal remedies and spiritual practices.
+Traditional healers, known as 'menpas,' play a significant role in providing healthcare, especially in rural areas.

 Gender Roles In Healthcare